srobo/website/covid-19.md

 ## Tech Days

 There are no current planned tech days before the current competition date in April.
-Once things have settled down, we can organise some.
+Once things have settled down, we hope to organise some.

 The [forum][forum] is still a great place to get help from blueshirts and other teams, in addition to showing off your progress!